kardianos/govendor/README.md

 Tasks that are planned:
  * Proper inspection of source vendor files.

-Tasks that are not planned at this time, but could be added in the future.
+Tasks that are not planned at this time, but could be done in the future.
+ * Spped up working with multiple packages at once by altering the rewrite API.
  * "Transactional" re-writes (rename temp files all at once).
  * Command to check for newer versions, either in GOPATH or remote repo.